PaulineRoches/projet_REP/README.md

  docker run -rm reproducible-project
 ```

-3. **Reproducing Results**
+3. **Reproducing & Replicability Results**

-The Docker container runs the various scripts needed to reproduce the study.
+The Docker container runs the various scripts needed to reproduce and replicate the study.
    - `entrypoint.sh` is executed at the end of the `Dockerfile` and runs all the scripts :
      ```sh
      sh ./entrypoint.sh
      ```
    - Our analysis work is contained in the Jupyter Notebook `analyse.ipynb`.

-4. **Automation (Bonus)**
-   - Explain the included GitHub Action that produces or analyzes data automatically.
+There is a part named *Reproduction of the study* and another one named *Replication of the study*.

+### Reproducibility

-### Encountered Issues and Improvements
+#### Encountered Issues and Improvements with reproduction
 - Report any challenges, errors, or deviations from the original study.
 - Describe how these issues were resolved or improved, if applicable.

-### Is the Original Study Reproducible?
+#### Is the Original Study Reproducible?
 - Summarize the success or failure of reproducing the study.
 - Include supporting evidence, such as comparison tables, plots, or metrics.

-## Replicability
+### Replicability

-### Variability Factors
+#### Variability Factors
 - **List of Factors**: Identify all potential sources of variability (e.g., dataset splits, random seeds, hardware).
   Example table:
   | Variability Factor | Possible Values     | Relevance                                   |